chenmingyong0423/go-mongox-doc/docs/en/model.md

 }
 ```

 This struct facilitates automatic handling of document creation and update operations by implementing the `DefaultModelHook` interface.

-Specifically, during document creation, the `DefaultId()` and `DefaultCreatedAt()` methods are invoked to initialize the `ID` and `CreatedAt` fields, respectively.
-For document updates, the `DefaultUpdatedAt()` method is called to refresh the `UpdatedAt` field.
-When performing save (or upsert) operations, all three methods are executed to ensure that all pertinent fields are properly initialized or updated.
+Specifically, during document creation(`InsertOne, InsertMany`), the `DefaultId()` and `DefaultCreatedAt()` methods are invoked to initialize the `ID` and `CreatedAt` fields, respectively.
+For document updates(`UpdateOne`、`UpdateMany`、`UpdatesWithOperator`), the `DefaultUpdatedAt()` method is called to refresh the `UpdatedAt` field.
+When performing save (`Upsert`) operations, all three methods are executed to ensure that all pertinent fields are properly initialized or updated.

 You can embed it within your defined structs, as demonstrated below:
 ```go